 Press the side seam allowances open.
 Topstitch along both sides of the seam, stitching the seam allowances open and creating a finish for the leg openings.
 Stitch at 1/8″ from the seam.
 Repeat on the other side seam.

 You’re almost done!

 Now sew the ribbed neckband together along the short edge with right sides together.
 Pin the neckband to the neck opening with right sides together.
 Stretch neckband to fit and sew in place.
 Press.

 All done!
-Now go find that dog and test it out!
-Tutorial for the simple dog/cat bed coming next week!
+Now go find that dog and test out your new dog sweater!